 We performed a comparison between Oracle WebLogic Server and Tomcat based on real PeerSpot user reviews.

-Find out in this report how the two Application Server solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The product is flexible and allows us to leverage deployments."
+Find out in this report how the two Application Server solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."What I like best about Oracle WebLogic Server is its integration with other software."

 "WebLogic is reliable, and it's easy to use for development."